Psquare21/QuoteIT/README.md

 # QuoteIT

-Technical Stacks: React.js, Node.js, Express.js, MongoDB, JavaScript, Python, CSS, HTML, RESTful API (MERN), Flask, Tensorflow
+Technical Stacks: React.js, Node.js, Express.js, MongoDB, JavaScript, Python, CSS, RESTful API (MERN), Flask, Tensorflow

 Developed a SAAS platform to solve the problem of searching a caption for any images uploaded by the user on social media with the help of machine learning.